-For example, ecosystems determine the niche played by each and every organism and how they interact with the non-living things such as water, light, air and climate.
-It’s otherwise said to be an intricate and interconnected system where living and non-living things function.
+Ecosystems dictate the roles played by each organism and their interactions with non-living elements such as water, light, air, and climate.
+Essentially, they represent intricate and interconnected systems where living and non-living components coalesce.

 Various Human Activities That Affect an Ecosystem